 Factbox: Top budgetary threats to state, local governments

-(Reuters) - The recession that began in 2007 created budget emergencies in almost all U.S. states and in many cities and counties, spotlighting deeper, long-standing fiscal problems.
+WASHINGTON (Reuters) - The recession that began in 2007 created budget emergencies in most U.S. states and many cities and counties, casting a harsh spotlight on long-standing fiscal problems.

-Members of Congress worry the only solution will be a sweeping federal rescue -- one that Washington can barely afford under the burdens of its own massive deficit.
+Members of Congress are now worrying publicly that the only solution will be a sweeping federal rescue -- one that Washington can barely afford under the burdens of its own massive deficit.

-Analysts, taxpayers and investors in the $2.9 trillion municipal bond market have begun to fear possible consequences of the budget crises.
+Analysts, taxpayers and investors in the $2.9 trillion municipal bond market have begun to worry about possible consequences of the budget crises.

 PENSIONS, OTHER POST-EMPLOYMENT BENEFITS